 These projects served two important purposes.
-First, they gave the county's CRS participating communities the opportunity to observe and learn about the requirements and procedures of the FMAP and what will be required to organize and manage their local initiatives.
-Second, they also provided lessons learned that will be valuable in developing a model for County jurisdictions and residents seeking FMA assistance.
+They gave the county's CRS participating communities opportunity to observe and learn about the requirements and procedures of the FMAP and what will be required to organize and manage their local initiatives.
+They also provided lessons learned that will be valuable in developing a model for County jurisdictions and residents seeking FMA assistance.